The Hopi Foundation

 The Hopi Foundation is committed to implementing projects that provide viable alternatives to the existing options of poverty or government dependence.
 Priority issues are raised by community members, and demonstration projects are designed with the direction and input of village members.
 Hopi Foundation projects represent prototypes for effective community development.
 They involve: (1) presentation or solicitation of a need to the Foundation by a village or community; (2) providing technical expertise to empower Hopi people with the skills and knowledge necessary to create a demonstration project that will answer this need; and (3) documenting this process so that it can be exported to other villages, tribes, and people.

-We host a number of community-based projects on the Hopi reservation including: KUYI - 88.1 FM Hopi Radio, HOPI Substance Abuse Prevention Center, Hopi Leadership Program, Natwani Coalition, and Hopi Opportunity Youth Initiative.
+We host a number of community-based projects on the Hopi reservation including: KUYI - 88.1 FM Hopi Radio, HOPI Substance Abuse Prevention Center, Hopi Leadership Program, and Natwani Coalition.
 We primarily serve residents within the Hopi reservation but our services also extend to surrounding communities

 The Hopi Foundation also works to provide Community Capacity Building through education, grantmaking, sponsorship,

-Additionally, we host a number of seasonal projects including the Hopi VITA Partnership, and the Barbara Chester Award.
+Additionally, we host a number of seasonal projects including the Hopi VITA Partnership and the Barbara Chester Award.
+Occasionally, our projects may go into a short dormancy period, where we take some time to assess and reflect on our journey and what we have learned from our partnerships.
+The Hopi Opportunity Youth Initiative is one project that is currently in such a period.
 We also provide small community grants year-round to local organizations and initiatives that help to further or inspire our mission.
 Lastly, we also have financial investments in the form of endowments, the Steven Thayer Scholarship, and the Hopi Emergency Assistance Fund.

 Please take some time to visit our individual project pages or websites to learn about their initiatives and the services they provide.